OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ```

 The syntax of a `cilk_for` statement is very similar to a C `for`
-statement.
-It is followed by three expressions, the first of which
-may declare variables.
-Unlike in C all three expressions are
+statement except that none of the three items in parentheses may be
-mandatory.
-Parallel C++ range `for` constructs are not supported
+omitted.
+C++ "range for" is not supported with `cilk_for` in
-in OpenCilk 2.0.
+OpenCilk 2.0.

-For the loop to be parallelized, several conditions must be met:
+The first statement inside parentheses must declare at least one
+variable.

+While the following constraints not required by syntax, the compiler
+may not be able to parallelize the loop if they are not satisfied.

-* The first expression must declare a variable (the "loop variable").
+* The first expression must declare one variable, the _control variable_.
+* In C the control variable must be an integer no larger than 64 bits or
+  a pointer to a complete type.
+In C++ it may be any random access iterator.
+  Among other things, this implies that the difference between starting and
+  ending values must be an integer computable by subtraction or `operator-`.
-* The second expression must compare the loop variable using one of the
+* The second expression must compare the control variable using one of the
   relational operators `<=`, `<`, `!=`, `>`, and `>=`.
-* The value compared to must be [...]
+The value to which
+  it is compared is the _loop bound_.
+(See below for the
+  interpretation of this value.)
-* The third expression must modify the loop variable using `++`,
+* The third expression must modify the control variable using `++`,
   `--`, `+=`, or `-=`.

+The compiler will emit a warning if the loop can not be unrolled,
+eliminated, or parallelized.

 Because loop iterations may execute out of order there is no way to
 predictably stop the loop in the middle.
 The `break` statement may
 not be used to exit the body of a `cilk_for` loop.
 An exception
 thrown out of a loop body is only guaranteed to terminate the current
 iteration.
-(Also, any later iteration of the same grain; see below.)
-The effect on other iterations is unpredictable; they may run to
-completion or not run at all.

 #### Grain size